eric-cato-jr/Firewall-Penetration-Test/README.md

 ## Greenbone Validation Scan

-An additional vulnerability scan was performed using Greenbone to independently validate remediation.
+An independent vulnerability scan was performed using Greenbone to validate remediation.

 ![Greenbone Scan](greenbone-scan.png)

-The results confirmed a significant reduction in previously identified vulnerabilities following firewall modifications.
+The results showed a significant reduction in previously identified vulnerabilities after firewall rule modifications.

 ---